 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Reap, Thomas Gerard Jr., "Career continuity patterns among nurse's aides and nurses: Vocational factors associated with the cumulative effects of person-environment interactions" (2001).
 Counseling and Human Services - Dissertations.
-Paper 25.
+25.